VacCrow/vaccrow.github.io/README.md

 # vaccrow.github.io
-Strategies used by the Communist Seals in Final Fantasy XIV
+Website regrouping strategies used by the Communist Seals static in Final Fantasy XIV Udner construction